aniketchakraborty12/Thryssa/src/content/blogs/Understanding useEffect in React — A Real-Life Approach.md

 ---

 So that was it from my part about `useEffect`.
-I hope you have taken something valuable away from this blog.
+Make sure to drop what you've learned down in the comments.
 I'll be sure to bring many of these tutorials in the coming weeks.

 **Until Next Time!**